Domestic Ducks

 However, you may well have seen the attractively mottled quail eggs in shops and pubs and these come from the Japanese quail (Coturnix coturnix) which has been domesticated for hundreds of years.
 These quail are not kept outdoors either as they also are very susceptible to damp conditions and get pneumonia easily, but in warm and dry weather appreciate some time on short grass, contained in a run otherwise they will fly away!
 The smaller chicken arks are useful here.
 Handle quail by either catching in a small soft net or drive into a corner.
 Remember, they fly well, so close off any escape routes.
 Once in the net, hold the bird around the body with both hands to contain the wings, remembering not to squeeze as squeezing can compromise the breathing.

 For egg production, Coturnix quail are kept either on shavings or on wire in cages.
 They scratch the ground a lot, so if on shavings, the drinker either needs to be the nipple type or put on a grid to prevent shavings getting in and clogging it.
 The special cages have integral feeders and drinkers which are accessed through vertical bars, keeping both feed and water clean.
-The feed is chick crumbs without the drug coccidiostat since this can get in to the eggs, plus millet and some live food and greens if possible.
+The feed is non-medicated chick crumbs (without the drug coccidiostat since this can get in to the eggs), plus millet and some live food and greens if possible.
 They like chopped plantain or dandelion and a very small amount of lettuce (to avoid diarrhoea).
 Chick grit (the smallest size) should be provided to help with digestion and the provision of calcium for egg shells.

 Coturnix quail can be sexed by colour if they are the fawn variety, the males having a plain breast and the females spotted feathers on the breast.
 Other colours are Tuxedo (dark brown with white patches), the British Range (dark all over) and the English White, all of which have little visual difference between the sexes except that the adult male usually has foam at his vent and the female has a lower slung abdomen for egg production.